 It doesn't get much better than eating fresh, deep sea, bluewater fish!
-And as far Galveston fishing charters go, Yellowfin Tuna is a consistent #1 in terms of taste, texture, and variety in the kitchen.
+And as far Galveston fishing charters go, Yellowfin Tuna is a consistent #1 in terms of taste, texture, and variety in the kitchen if you're looking for a great fishing catch and cook.

 In this post, we focus on what happens after Texas Tuna fishing charters- Cooking the Catch!
 As more Americans rediscover the joys of seafood during quarantine, we hope this post gets you out supporting your local fish market, commercial fishermen, and maybe even your local fishing guides.